 To resolve V531 it is proposed to add a NOTE in section 5.10.3.2 Multicast MRB establishment [5]:

+NOTE: Decoding prioritization is up to UE implementation when PDSCH for multicast MTCH and other PDSCH(s) for SI/paging/Msg2/MsgB are simultaneously received.

 Prioritization of unicast over broadcast in the context of MBS has also been discussed for NOTE 1 in section 5.2.2.3.1 Acquisition of MIB and SIB1 [7].
 The understanding of companies is that search space processing based on the search space index does not impact the prioritization of unicast over broadcast in the same slot when the beams are not quasi co-located and the UE cannot receive them simultaneously.